 Michelle Phillips, CPL

-Michelle Phillips is the director of land at Callon Petroleum in Houston and an adjunct faculty member teaching Oil and Gas Law and Energy and Mining Law at the University of North Dakota School of Law.
+Michelle Phillips is the vice president of land at Lime Rock Resources in Houston and an adjunct faculty member teaching Oil and Gas Law and Energy and Mining Law at the University of North Dakota School of Law.
 Her extensive experience across the United States includes the Permian, Eagle Ford, Bakken, Rockies and Mid-Continent basins.

 Phillips earned a bachelor’s degree in business from Georgetown University in Washington, D.C., and both her Juris Doctor and MBA from the University of Oklahoma.
 After completing her graduate programs, she started her career at Shell in 2007 working the Rockies, Northern Louisiana and Mid-Continent assets.
 In 2011 she transitioned to Hess and worked the Bakken for 10 years.
 During that time she served in commercial, surface and mineral land roles that included surface land manager and land negotiations manager.